kooroshsajadi/llm-fine-tuning-and-distillation/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations.

 **Note**: This license applies to the source code in this repository.
-Trained models (e.g., in `data/gpt2_small_kd`) and datasets (e.g., in `data/synthetic`) may be subject to separate licensing terms due to their dependencies or data sources.
+Trained models and datasets may be subject to separate licensing terms due to their dependencies or data sources.
 Please refer to the respective documentation for details.

----

 ## 👨‍💻 Author

 Kourosh Sajjadi
-_Data Science Track, University of Pavia_

----